A key departure, a lawsuit: Just another dramatic week at Uber.

-SAN FRANCISCO — As Uber attempts to turn the page on what has been a year plagued with scandals, the company was walloped with a fresh bit of drama this week.
+SAN FRANCISCO — As Uber attempts to move past a year of scandals, the company was walloped with a fresh bit of drama this week.

-Former CEO Travis Kalanick is being sued by Benchmark, an early investor in the company that owns 13 percent of the ride-hailing juggernaut, in the hope of kicking him off the board of directors.
+Former CEO Travis Kalanick is being sued by Benchmark, an early investor that owns 13 percent of Uber, in the hope of kicking him off the board of directors.

 Benchmark is suing Kalanick over allegations of "fraud, breaches of fiduciary duty, and breaches of contractual obligation," according to a complaint filed in Delaware Chancery Court.
 Axios was first to report on the lawsuit.